eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 ## Deploying a remote Codewind service

 To deploy a new Codewind instance in Kubernetes, generate a user in Keycloak and configure security.
-You can use the CLI `cwctl` with additional options.
+You can use the CLI `cwctl` with additional options, for example:

-A complete command might look something like this:

 ```
 ./cwctl --insecure install remote \